eesd-epfl/StoneMasonryDatabase/data/readme.md

 	* Bilinearisation (Bilinearisation curves) in CSV,
 	* crackmap (Crack maps) in JPEG or SVG,
 	* photo (Photo of the crack) in JPEG)
-* TestUnitName = Test Unit Name with all punctuation removed
+* TestUnitName = Test Unit Name with all punctuation and special characters removed
 * AuthorYear = First Author's lastname (utf-8) concatenated with year of publication.